spookylukey/django-anonymizer/README.rst

   ``anonymizer.base.Anonymizer`` in order to do filtering and other customization.

   The 'attributes' dictionary is the key attribute to edit.
 The keys are the attribute names of attributes on the model that need to be set.
-  The values are callables that take the following arguments:
+The values are either strings (as a shortcut, see below), or callables that take the following arguments:

   * The Anonymizer instance
   * The object being edited.
   * The field being edited
   * The current value of the field.

-  The Anonymizer instance has an attribute 'faker' which is useful for generating faked data.
+  The Anonymizer instance has an attribute 'faker' attribute which is useful for generating faked data.

+  If the value is a string, e.g. 'email', it is turned into a lambda as follows:

+     lambda self, obj, field, val: self.faker.email(field=field)

   An example Anonymizer for django.contrib.auth.models.User might look like this::

+      from datetime import datetime

       from anonymizer import Anonymizer
       from django.contrib.auth.models import User